CUBRID Lock Manager

 © 2026 CUBRID Corporation.
 All rights reserved.

-Worked example B — self-upgrade waiting on a conflict
+Worked example B — self-upgrade waiting on a conflict (PATH G)

 t T1 (the upgrader) T2 (other reader) r's holders T1's LK_ENTRY